 — FC Barcelona (@FCBarcelona) September 6, 2020

-More importantly, Fati became the youngest goalscorer in the history of the Spanish national team, smashing Inaki Eraskin’s record, who scored three goals against Switzerland at the age of 18 years and 344 days on June 1, 1925.
+More importantly, Fati became the youngest goalscorer in the Spanish national team’s history, smashing Inaki Eraskin’s record, who scored three goals against Switzerland at the age of 18 years and 344 days on June 1, 1925.

-The journey of records, the talented player began with his club Barcelona on August 31, 2019, when he became the youngest scorer in the history of the Catalan club in the Spanish League at the age of 16 years, 10 months and 4 days.
-Then on 10 December, he became the youngest player in the history of the Champions League against Inter, Italy.
+The journey of records, the talented player began with his club Barcelona on August 31, 2019, when he became the youngest scorer in the Catalan club’s history in the Spanish League at the age of 16 years, 10 months, and 4 days.
+Then on 10 December, he became the youngest player in the Champions League’s history against Inter, Italy.

-He was praised by coach Luis Enrique after his first call-up on 20 August.
+Coach Luis Enrique praised him after his first call-up on 20 August.